-With Sydney’s consistently good weather, fabulous surf on Bondi & Manly and the beautiful harbour topped off with the Sydney Harbour Bridge it is easy to see why backpackers come here and why they stay.
+Sydney’s consistently good weather, fabulous surf on Bondi and Manly and the beautiful Harbour to explore.

-The central point of Sydney, Circular Quay is the perfect spot to begin your travels around the city.
+The central point of Sydney, Circular Quay, is the perfect spot to begin your travels around the city.

 Sydney has loads of places that will, in time, become the highlights of your stay.

 But you would, of course, be missing out.

-Just a short 400m walk to the east around the quay is an incredible architectural monument, a must-see for all backpackers,
+A short 400m walk to the east around the Quay is an incredible architectural monument, a must-see for all backpackers,

-A continued trek to the east around the harbour’s edge leads you to the Royal Botanic Gardens.
+A continued trek to the east around the Harbour’s edge leads you to the Royal Botanic Gardens.

 A place full of incredible flora and fauna, a walk through the Gardens is as good as any in Sydney.